Building a better brain through music, dance and poetry

 That idea — that art has a measurable effect on the brain and its structure — has support from a growing number of scientific studies.

-"Creativity is making new connections, new synapses," says Ivy Ross, who is vice president of hardware design at Google and co-author of the new book, Your Brain on Art: How the Arts Transform Us.
+"Creativity is making new connections, new synapses," says Ivy Ross, who is vice president of hardware design at Google and co-author of the New York Times best seller Your Brain on Art: How the Arts Transform Us.

 Ross co-wrote the book with Susan Magsamen, director of the International Arts and Mind Lab at Johns Hopkins University School of Medicine.
 Magsamen says art's effect on the brain is most dramatic in children.